 Serious conditions with no effective treatment: patients should be informed of the consequences of interventions

-When faced with a serious condition for which there is no effective treatment, some patients opt to forgo treatment while others are willing to try any drug if it offers the slightest chance of even temporary relief, despite a risk of serious adverse effects.
+When faced with a serious condition for which there is no effective treatment, some patients opt to forgo treatment, while others are willing to try any drug if it offers the slightest chance of even temporary relief, despite a risk of serious adverse effects.

-However, patients must always be made aware that they have the option of refusing to participate in a clinical trial or of refusing a "last-chance" treatment with an uncertain harm-benefit balance.They must be reassured that these are genuine options, and that if they do refuse, they will not be abandoned but will continue to receive the best available care.
+However, all patients must be made aware that they have the option of refusing to participate in a clinical trial or of refusing a "last-chance" treatment with an uncertain harm-benefit balance.They must be reassured that these are genuine options, and that if they do refuse, they will not be abandoned but will continue to receive the best available care.
 Even though support, attention and symptomatic treatments are not intended to cure or slow progression of the underlying disease, they are useful elements of patient care.

 While a great deal of uncertainty surrounds the harm-benefit balance of drugs that are undergoing evaluation in clinical trials, drugs used for routine care must have a favourable harm-benefit balance.
 It is in the common interest that drugs should only be granted marketing authorisation on the basis of proven efficacy relative to standard care, along with an adverse effect profile that is acceptable in the situation concerned, because in general, little if any additional information on efficacy is collected once marketing authorisation has been granted.
+And in the rare cases where drugs with an unfavourable harm-benefit balance are withdrawn, it is a slow process.

-> OPEN ACCESS "Towards better patient care: drugs to avoid in 2024" Prescrire Int 2024; 33 (256): 50-1 - 50-11.
+> OPEN ACCESS "Towards better patient care: drugs to avoid in 2025" Prescrire Int 2025; 34 (267): 52-1 - 52-11.

 For more about this year's update:

-- Drugs to avoid in the name of better patient care: 2024 update > HERE
+- Drugs to avoid in the name of better patient care: 2025 update > HERE

-- Drugs to avoid: main changes in the 2024 update > HERE
+- Drugs to avoid: main changes in the 2025 update > HERE

-©Prescrire 1 February 2024
+©Prescrire 1 February 2025

 |